PodcastsHealth & WellnessReclaim Your Rise: Type 1 Diabetes with Lauren Bongiorno

 YT: Reclaim Your Rise

-If Kristin’s story helped you feel seen, especially if you have been putting in effort but still feel stuck, subscribe and leave a review so more people can find these conversations.
+If this episode helped you feel seen, especially if you have ever worried about being “too much” while dating with T1D, subscribe and leave a review so more people can find these conversations and stop struggling alone.

 • Reclaim Your Rise: Type 1 Diabetes with Lauren Bongiorno